airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `value` | The data to store in the metafield.
 The value is always stored as a string, regardless of the metafield's type. | `metafield_shops.value` | 🟢 0.90 | Typically used for storing string data, fits with equivalent field. |
 | `value_type` | DEPRECATED as of [June 2022](https://fivetran.com/docs/applications/shopify/changelog#june2022).
 Use `type` instead. | `metafield_shops.value_type` | ❌ 0.00 | No good match found; field is deprecated. |

-### Mapping from Airbyte `locations` to Fivetran `location`
+### Mapping: Airbyte `locations` to Fivetran `location`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.95

-#### Evaluation

-The table mapping evaluation resulted in a high confidence score due to a close match between source and target schemas.
-The presence of exact mappings and the ability to identify synonymous fields contribute to the quality and coverage of the mapping.
+- Summary Self-Evaluation: _The table mapping evaluation resulted in a high confidence score due to a close match between source and target schemas.
+The presence of exact mappings and the ability to identify synonymous fields contribute to the quality and coverage of the mapping._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |